OSU-CS290-F16/final-project-shopping-app/README.md

 To update an item, Localhost:<port>/updateItem/<name>/<price>/<description>/<image>
-To update the cart, Localhost:<port>/cartUpdate/<cart>/cartQuantity> Finally, you can completely empty the cart by going to Localhost:<port>/cartClear )
+To update the cart, Localhost:<port>/cartUpdate/<cart>/cartQuantity> Finally, you can completely empty the cart by going to Localhost:<port>/cartClear

+Note that it is only connected to the local mongo server, so you have to be running Mongo on your system.
+)